ObolNetwork/obol-docs/versioned_docs/version-v0.10.0/int/faq.md

 - `cd` to the directory where your `.charon` folder is located (ex: `cd /path/to/charon-distributed-validator-node/`)
 - Run `docker run --rm -v "$(pwd):/opt/charon" obolnetwork/charon:latest enr`.
 This prints the ENR to your console.
-- Please note that this ENR is not the same as the one generated when you created it for the first time.
-This is because the process of generating ENRs includes the current timestamp.
-Nevertheless, this newly generated ENR will work for the DKG ceremony or for running your cluster.

 ### What do I do if lose my charon-enr-private-key?